Chinmay-47/practice-cpp/notes/hello_world.md

 <br>

 - C++ is extremely fast
-- Adds OOPs to C
+- Adds OOP to C
 - Allows for memory management

 <br>